scenerystack/community/docs/reference/api/scenery/BackboneDrawable.md

 # BackboneDrawable

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/BackboneDrawable.js](https://github.com/phetsims/scenery/blob/main/js/display/BackboneDrawable.js) for the most up-to-date information.

 ## Overview

 A DOM drawable (div element) that contains child blocks (and is placed in the main DOM tree when visible).
 It should